apheresis-services.jpg

 Cellular Therapy Collections

-Hematopoietic Progenitor Cells (HPCs) from Peripheral Blood
+Hematopoietic Progenitor Cells (HPCs) and Mononuclear Cells (MNCs)/Leukopaks from Peripheral Blood

 Facilities requesting collection of HPCs from peripheral blood by apheresis should contact the Clinical Apheresis Department.
 Prior to each HPC collection, the institution must perform administration of G-CSF, catheter placement (when appropriate) and appropriate reports documenting clearance for use.
 In addition, a Complete Blood Count (CBC) including differential count must be performed before collection.

-Donor Prescreen for HPC Collection
+Donor Prescreen for Cellular Therapy Collections

 Carter BloodCare - HPC Collection